MerveKucukzoroglu/reading-recorder/README.md

 * User is then asked to either proceed to _log a book_ or _exit_.
 * _Exit_ option will take the user back to home page, which displays the menu.
 * When the user chooses to proceed to _Log a book_ either from menu or from the about section of menu, they will begin submittinbg data
-* User is first asked to enter User name with first name and last name.
+* User is first asked to enter a valid email address.
-* Next user is asked to enter a valid email address.
+* After valid email, user is asked to enter User name with first name and last name..
-* After valid email, user will be asked to type and submit the title of book they wish to record.
+* Next, user will be asked to type and submit the title of book they wish to record.
 * Next, name of the author will be collected from user.
 * User will then be asked to enter start date of the book i.e _when started reading that book_.
 Then, user will enter date of when they have completed that book.
 * Once the date is valid for both the date inputs in `dd/mm/yyyy` format; a complete data submitted will be displayed as the output to the user.